|By Bill Toland, Pittsburgh Post-Gazette|

 The region's biggest health insurer is expanding its "defined contribution" health insurance exchange product line, saying that the future of health insurance is one that moves away from employer-provided plans and toward consumer-selected health benefits.

-The pilot version launched in November 2011 and was available to just a few companies.
+The pilot version launched in

 "Is it for everybody?
 We don't know."